 10. Nicolás Lodeiro, Seattle Sounders - $2.5 million

 Nicolás Lodeiro might possibly be one of the greatest Sounders players ever.
 Arriving from Argentine power Boca Juniors in 2016 he has been the string-puller of the Sounders midfield.
-Since his arrival, the club has won 2 MLS Cups and he has played over 100 games.
+Since the Uruguayan's arrival, the club has won 2 MLS Cups and he has played over 100 games.

 9. Sebastián Blanco, Portland Timbers - $2.85 million

-Blanco arrived in Portland in 2017 and has been one the Timbers most consistent performers.
-In 2020 he was having a breakout year until he was injured, where he was an early 2020 MVP candidate.
-He was the MLS is Back player of the tournament.
+Sebastián Blanco arrived in Portland in 2017 and has been one the Timbers most consistent performers.
+In 2020, he was having a breakout year until he went down with an ACL, the Argentine was an early 2020 MVP candidate.
+Blanco was the MLS is Back player of the tournament.

 8. Josef Martínez, Atlanta United - $3.05 million